Looking for fun facts about Quebec? Read on to learn more about this Canadian province.

 Quebec is the second-most populous province of Canada.
 Quebec province's capital, Quebec City, is the seventh-largest metropolitan area in Canada and the second-largest in the Province of Quebec after Montreal.
 The region has a predominantly French-speaking population with French as the official language.
 Quebec's contribution is substantial for the Canadian economy, with the region's economic output is about 20% of Canada's total GDP.
-If you are planning to stopover in Quebec here are some interesting facts about the region and the city.
-If you are planning to see more of Canada check out our article for interesting facts about Canada
+If you are planning to stopover in Quebec, here are some interesting facts about the region and the city.
+If you are planning to see more of Canada check out our article for interesting facts about Canada.

 1.Quebec is a French-speaking region in an English-speaking country

-Even though Canada is a predominantly English-speaking country, the official language of Quebec is French.
+One of the most interesting facts about Quebec, is that even though Canada is a predominantly English-speaking country, the official language of Quebec is French.
 In 1534, French explorer Jacques Cartier claimed the region in the name of the king of France and then made permanent settlements much later in 1608.
 After settlement, the English privateers captured Quebec in 1629, but only 3 years later in 1632, the English king agreed to return the land back France in what is called the "surrender of Quebec" which then lead Quebec to become a royal province of France in 1663.
 However, the English came back add took the region in 1759 but kept the french culture.
 In 1774, French became the official language under the Quebec Act, thus Quebec becoming a French-speaking region.

 2. Quebec has a sovereignty movement